asadsk8r02/Soccer-Data-Engineering-Pipeline/README.md

 http://localhost:8090/
 </code> </pre>

-You will soccerdag DAG in the Apache Airflow UI.
+You will see soccerdag DAG in the Apache Airflow UI.
 Run it and check logs for any error.

 Connect PostgreSQL to Tableau:
 Open Tableau and select PostgreSQL as the data source.